 Red Eyeshadow Looks

-If you love nuances, look at Xuan HC, Kenzo and Max Mara for a few idea.
-Powder eyeshadow can be applied exclusively to the contour of your eye, or even on the sides of your face, almost imitating the effect of a blush.
+look at Xuan HC, Kenzo and Max Mara for a few ideas.
+You can apply powder eyeshadow exclusively to the contour of your eye.
+Or maybe on the sides of your face.
+It will almost imitate the effect of a blush.
 If you do this, you can intensify the effect by applying red mascara on your lashes, or by blending the eyeshadow onto your eyebrows.
 In this case, make sure you don’t go for overly bright shades!

-If you’re still unconvinced by the idea of a total red makeup style, you can always tone it down by mixing it with other colors, while still letting red take center stage.
+If you’re still unconvinced by the idea of a total red makeup style, you can always tone it down.
+Mix it with other colors, while still letting red take center stage.
 Alberta Ferretti shows you how to do this, by applying cream eyeshadow at the center of the eyelid and placing a small speck of gold in the inner corner of the eye, to illuminate the gaze.
-All of this will be beautifully framed by a blended line of black eyeliner pencil, which will work as a substitute for mascara.
+If you frame it with a blended line of black eyeliner pencil, it will work as a substitute for mascara.